Tlaxcala F.C.

-Tlaxcala Fútbol Club, also known as Coyotes de Tlaxcala, is a Mexican professional football club based in the city of Tlaxcala.
-The club was founded in 2014, and currently plays in the Liga de Expansión MX, the second level division of Mexican football.
+Tlaxcala Fútbol Club, also known as Coyotes de Tlaxcala, is a professional football club based in Tlaxcala.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Tlahuicole.
+Founded in 2014, after the merger of the Club Águilas Reales de Zacatecas and a reserve team of CF Pachuca.

 Tlaxcala won automatic promotion to the Ascenso MX in the 2016–17 season, but their promotion was put on hold until the 2018–19 season as their stadium failed to meet league requirements.
 However, in 2020 the club was invited to the Liga de Expansión, the new second-level league and thus promoted category.